 Display hinges The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.

 Keyboard Your computer's keyboard contains character keys, control keys, function keys, and special Windows keys, providing all the functionality of a full-size keyboard.
 Refer to the The Keyboard section for details.
-Stereo speakers eakers The speakers emit sound generated by your software as well as audio alarms, such as low battery condition, generated by the system.
-Power button Press this button to turn the computer's power on or off.

-Touch Pad The Touch Pad located in the palm rest is used to control the movement of the on-screen pointer.
-To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the on-screen pointer to go.
-Touch Pad control buttons The two buttons below the Touch Pad are used like the buttons on a standard mouse - press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.
+Stereo speakers The speakers emit sound generated by your software as well as audio alarms, such as low battery condition, generated by the system.
+Power button Press this button to turn the computer's power or off.
+Touch Pad The Touch Pad located in the palm rest is used to control the movement of the on-screen pointer To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the on-screen pointer to go.
+Touch Pad control buttons The two buttons located on the bottom of the Touch Pad are used like the buttons on a standard mouse - press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.
+Touch Pad ON/OFF indicator Double tap this indicator to enable/disable the Touch Pad.
+It also shows the status of the Touch Pad: Enabled: offDisabled: glows white